Creating a Lasting Legacy

 In Her Own Words

-A note from Suzie Glazer Burt
+A note from Dr. Suzie Glazer Burt

 My life has been made joyful by giving.
 And if by sharing my own story of joyful philanthropy I can help influence others, I will have done something that means a great deal to me.